 - In the final arc of Assassination Classroom, Bitch-Sensei uses this to smuggle bomb components in to the students, who are in government custody.

 - Batman: At the conclusion of "The Saga of Ra's al Ghul", Batman is stung by a scorpion while fighting a duel against Ra's.
 Talia lingers by the dying Batman, saying she wishes to give him one last kiss.
 However, she uses the kiss to give him an antidote to the scorpion venom, allowing him to recover hours later.

 - A one-man variant in XIII: While imprisoned in a mental facility, XIII gets hauled out in front of the Mongoose, who's come to gloat.
 An enraged XIII grabs him by the lapel before being subdued by the guards, and remains silent until he's back in his cell.
 Where he reveals that he ripped off the Mongoose's visitor badge, and more importantly the safety pin on it, so as to unlock his cuffs.

 - The 1979 film The Great Train Robbery, based on the Michael Crichton book of that name.
 (Scene's in the book, too.)

 - Parodied in Austin Powers in Goldmember, where Frau Farbissina passes a key to Dr. Evil this way, as an excuse to slip in an excruciatingly long, wet, sloppy makeout scene between the two of them.

-- In Our Man Flint, Gila commits to her Heel-Face Turn by using this method to slip Flint his cigarette lighter.
+- In Our Man Flint, Gila commits to her High-Heel–Face Turn by using this method to slip Flint his cigarette lighter while kissing him.

 - In The A-Team the team is being carted back to prison at the end when Face reveals that Sosa used their kiss goodbye to slip him the key to their cuffs.